Honeoye Falls, New York

 Honeoye Falls (/ˈhʌniɔɪ/ HUN-ee-oy) is a village within the town of Mendon in Monroe County, New York, United States.
 The population was 2,706 at the 2020 census.
-The village includes a small waterfall on Honeoye Creek, which flows through the village and gives it its name.
-The name Honeoye comes from the Seneca word ha-ne-a-yah, which means lying finger, or where the finger lies.
+The village is sited next to a small waterfall on Honeoye Creek, which gives the village its name.
+The name "Honeoye" comes from the Seneca word ha-ne-a-yah, which means "lying finger", or "where the finger lies".
 The name comes from the local story of a Native American whose finger was bitten by a rattlesnake and who therefore cut off his finger with a tomahawk.

 History

 The village was founded in 1791 by Zebulon Norton when he purchased 1820 acre of land for the price of 12½ cents per acre.
-He built a grist mill and later a saw mill, at a waterfall on Honeoye Creek.
-The area was originally known as Norton Mills.
+He built a grist mill and later a sawmill at a waterfall on Honeoye Creek.
+The area was originally known as "Norton Mills".
 In 1827, Hiram Finch built a second mill, which would come to be called the Lower Mill to differentiate it from the earlier mill.

+Honeoye Falls experienced an epidemic of scarlet fever in April 1893.

 On May 17, 1973, the Lower Mill was listed on the National Register of Historic Places.
 The Honeoye Falls Village Historic District, St. John's Episcopal Church, Totiakton Site, and United States Post Office are also listed on the National Register of Historic Places.

-Honeoye Falls experienced an epidemic of scarlet fever in April 1893.

 Geography

-The village is located on the falls of Honeoye Creek.
-It is the primary outlet of Honeoye Lake.

-Honeoye Falls is located at 42°57′23″N 77°35′14″W (42.956331, −77.587353).
-The village is in the most southeastern corner of Monroe County, approximately 13 miles outside of the City of Rochester.
+Honeoye Falls is located at 42°57′23″N 77°35′14″W (42.956331, −77.587353) on the falls of Honeoye Creek.
+It is in southeastern Monroe County, along the southern edge of the town of Mendon.
+It is bordered to the south by the town of Lima in Livingston.
+The city of Rochester is 15 mi to the north.